victorpengmx/tp/docs/DeveloperGuide.md

 #### Implementation

-The ranking feature within Connectify is facilitated by the `RankCommand` and associated `RankCommandParser` in the `Logic` component.
+The ranking feature within Connectify is facilitated by the `RankPersonCommand` in the `Logic` component.
 The `rank` command sorts the list of all persons by their assigned priority, allowing users to manage and view contacts based on importance.

 #### Command Usage